Graduate Student Handbook

 Thesis/Project Presentation Schedule

-• Thesis and project presentations should be scheduled in the CIS 599 seminar time frame when possible.
+- Thesis and project presentations should be scheduled in the CIS 599 seminar time

-• The thesis presentation needs to be publicly announced via UMD Announce (and possibly other targeted lists) a minimum of two weeks in advance of the defense date.
-An email notice of title, abstract, faculty supervisor and committee member names should be sent to the CIS office (s.sears@umassd.edu with copied to the faculty supervisor) with a minimum of three (3) weeks for development and posting of the announcement prior to a thesis presentation.
+- The thesis presentation needs to be publicly announced via UMD Announce (and possibly other targeted lists) at least two weeks before the defense date.
+Notice of title, abstract, faculty supervisor, and committee member names should be emailed to the CIS office (s.sears@umassd.edu and copied to the faculty supervisor) with a minimum of three (3) weeks for development and posting of the announcement prior to a thesis presentation.

 Continuous Registration Requirements